Stripe Climate Basics

 If you have access to the Stripe Dashboard, you can enable Stripe Climate from your settings page here: https://dashboard.stripe.com/get-started/climate

-Your third-party products won’t be automatically updated with the Climate badge, but you can download our badge asset kit to update your own site as you see fit!
-The badge asset kit will be available for download from your Climate settings page after you finish enrolling.
+If your third-party partner uses Stripe Checkout, Invoices, or Receipts, you can automatically surface your contributions to your customers there.
+If not, you can download our badge asset kit to update your own site as you see fit!
+Both of these options are available from your Climate settings page after you finish enrolling.

 How should I describe my commitment to my customers and employees?